slamora/brackets-wiki/Language-Support.md

 * Function `_onDocumentSaved` **only reloads the page if the document is not a CSSDocument** (not extensible)
 * Function `_onDirtyFlagChange` **only updates the LiveDevelopment status if the dirty file is not a CSSDocument** (not extensible)

+### Module LiveDevelopment/Agents/DOMHelpers

+* Contains multiple methods that encapsulate knowledge about HTML, **should potentially be tied to the language object**

+### Module LiveDevelopment/Agents/DOMNode

+* DOMNode.prototype.toString contains basic knowledge about HTML, **should potentially be tied to the language object**

 ### Module project/FileIndexManager

 * Maintains an index called "css" using only files ending with ".css", i.e. **uses file extensions**